YehaoWang/Predformer-model/README.md

 ## Acknowledgements
-- This work draws heavily on the paper "(PredFormer: Video Prediction Transformers without Recurrence or Convolution)[https://github.com/yyyujintang/PredFormer]".
+- This work draws heavily on the paper "[PredFormer: Video Prediction Transformers without Recurrence or Convolution](https://github.com/yyyujintang/PredFormer)".
 We would like to express our gratitude.